IJSComplexMatter/dtmm/doc/quickstart.rst

 Single ray
 ++++++++++

 Now that we have defined the sample data we need to construct initial (input) electro-magnetic field.
 Electro magnetic field is defined by an array of shape *(4,height,width)* where the first axis defines the component of the field, that is, an :math:`E_x`, :math:`H_y`, :math:`E_y` and :math:`H_x` components of the EM field specified at each of the (y,x) coordinates.
-Typically, you will calculate transmission spectra, so multiple  wavelengths need to be simulated.
+To calculate transmission spectra, multiple  wavelengths need to be simulated.
 A multi-wavelength field has a shape of (n_wavelengths,4,height,width).
 You can define a multi-wavelength input light electro-magnetic field data with a :func:`dtmm.illumination_data` helper function.

 .. doctest::